aplteam/Tatin/docs/SyntaxReference.md

 The API is established in `⎕SE.Tatin`.
 These are almost exclusively dfns that call a function in `⎕SE._Tatin`.

 While `⎕SE._Tatin` holds all code required for the Tatin client, `⎕SE.Tatin` holds the public interface.
+A user is supposed to call functions in `Tatin` but not `_Tatin`.